 This rich and creamy balsamic dressing is so delicious you won't believe it's vegan and oil-free!
 In less than 15 minutes you can whip up a healthy, homemade vinaigrette that's perfect for topping salads or roasted veggies.
 Or add it as a dip to your next vegetable tray.

 Finding salad dressings that are healthy, vegan, and oil-free can be a real challenge.
 Thankfully, you can whip up this delicious Creamy Balsamic Dressing in less than 15 minutes.
 The trick is boiling or soaking the cashews to make them extra rich and creamy.
 The mix of balsamic vinegar and balsamic glaze gives this dressing a depth of flavor and just the right amount of sweetness.

-This easy balsamic vinaigrette is perfect for topping simple salads or roasted veggies.
+This easy balsamic vinaigrette is perfect for topping simple salads (like this spinach salad) or roasted veggies.
 You could also drizzle it over a Buddha Bowl or use it as a veggie dip.
 Because this dressing is mild, creamy, and sweet, even picky eaters will love it!